Open Data

 (Source: Open Data Handbook)

-The term open data is connected with the term FAIR data that present an inevitable part of open science and describe basic principles of good data management and open access to research data.
+FAIR data present an inevitable part of open science and describe basic principles of good data management and open access to research data.

 The principles emphasise machine-actionability (i.e., the capacity of computational systems to find, access, interoperate, and reuse data with none or minimal human intervention).
 The ultimate goal of FAIR is to optimise the reuse of data.The FAIR principles were published in 2016 for the first time.
 They were accepted by the European Union and many other organisations, including universities and research institutions.